CallanVass/API_webserver_project/README.md

 - PUT /users/update-password/user_id
 Update User Password

 *Changes the old password (current password) to a new password.
-Only available for user admins to use*
+Anyone may update a password, as it requires prior knowledge of the password, which only the individual should have.*

 FIELDS:
 {